 - In Virginia, MDC prepared a feasibility analysis, commissioned by six Virginia foundations, to analyze the feasibility of combining the Integrated Services Delivery model with The Benefit Bank.
 The report formed the basis for a $12 million grant awarded to the Virginia Workforce Development System to establish the Virginia Financial Success Network, which is demonstrating the recommended model at six One-Stop Career Centers.
 MDC is being retained as a consultant to this project.

-- To deepen social outcomes from and demonstrate sustainable models combining outreach and technology, such as The Benefit Bank
+- Deepen social outcomes from and demonstrate sustainable models combining outreach and technology, such as The Benefit Bank.

-- To invigorate local economies with millions of additional federal dollars each year
+- Invigorate local economies with millions of additional federal dollars each year.

-- Helped to establish outreach and enrollment programs using The Benefit Bank in North Carolina, South Carolina, and Virginia
+- Helped establish outreach and enrollment programs using The Benefit Bank in North Carolina, South Carolina, and Virginia.